Understanding where your power comes from helps you make smarter, more sustainable choices for your household.

 | Clean | Energy generation that produces very low greenhouse gas emissions during operation. | Zero Direct Emissions | Nuclear energy, Solar |

-Types of Renewable Electricity Sources
+Main Types of Renewable Electricity Sources

 Solar Power

-Solar technology utilizes photovoltaic (PV) cells to capture sunlight and convert it directly into an electric current.
-On the grid, this takes two primary forms.
-The first is utility-scale generation, which consists of massive solar farms covering hundreds of acres that feed enormous amounts of power directly into transmission lines.
+Solar technology utilizes photovoltaic (PV) cells to capture radiation from sunlight and convert it directly into an electric current.
+On the national grid, this takes two primary forms.
+The first is utility-scale generation, which consists of massive solar farms covering hundreds of acres that feed enormous amounts of power directly into high-voltage transmission lines.
 The second is residential renewable energy, where individual homeowners install rooftop panels to offset their personal energy consumption.
 You can learn more about how this works on our solar page.

 Wind Power